verveschool/versel/content/book/chapters/math-that-moves-people.md

 Now, knowing that, can you afford the cost of staying where you are?"

-This math is devastating because it is true.
+This math is devastating because it's true.

 It forces them to calculate the cost of inaction.

 It forces them to realize that not deciding is a decision.
 And that decision is costing them money.

 Use the exact numbers.

 Use their current salary.
 Use the salary they will make.

 Let them do the math in their head.
 Do not tell them the answer.